 You’ll pay nothing to open your account, deposit or withdraw money.
 And they won’t charge you a penalty fee for leaving your account inactive for any period of time, either.
 There are currency conversion fees if you choose to trade international stocks through the platform, however.

 Fidelity Pros: Huge Variety, Low Fees, Quality Research

-Pro #1: Access to a huge selection of stocks, mutual funds and other types of investments
+Pro #1: Access to a huge selection of stock and ETF investments, mutual funds and more

 With a Fidelity account, there’s not much you can’t invest in.
 Across US-listed stocks, you can buy and sell free from fees and commissions.
 The same goes for almost 4,000 mutual funds — and, of course, Fidelity’s own mutual funds.
 You could, if you were happy to stick just to these investments, create a considerably diverse portfolio in your account via these fee- and commission-free investments alone.